Gratiano

 Character Profile – At a Glance

-- Role: A young Venetian gentleman of Bassanio's circle, the play's most voluble talker, suitor and then husband of Nerissa, the most aggressive Christian voice in the courtroom — and Hazlitt's "very admirable subordinate character," the figure whose self-defence speech of 1.1 contains, in Hazlitt's reading, "a whole volume of wisdom."
+• Role: A young Venetian gentleman of Bassanio's circle, the play's most talkative figure, suitor and then husband of Nerissa, and the loudest Christian voice in the courtroom – the "very admirable subordinate character" whose self-defence speech in A1S1 was singled out by critics for the wisdom packed into it.

-- Key Traits: Witty, hot-tempered, garrulous, prone to overstatement, capable of philosophical writing under pressure, given to coarse humour — and, in his moments of greatest exposure, the comedy's most explicit voice of religious aggression against Shylock.
+• Key Traits: Witty, hot-tempered, garrulous, and given to overstatement and coarse humour, but capable of real philosophical writing when he chooses to be – and, in his most exposed moments, the comedy's most open voice of religious aggression against Shylock.

-- The Core Conflict: A young man whose comic register operates within a Christian-supremacist moral economy that the play does not, finally, critique — and who is the most visible representative of that economy's reflexive aggression toward the figure of the Jewish moneylender.
+• The Core Conflict: A young man whose comic register runs inside a Christian-supremacist world the play never quite criticises – and who is the most visible carrier of that world's reflexive hostility toward the Jewish moneylender.

-- Key Actions: Delivers the "Let me play the fool" self-defence in 1.1; reads Lorenzo's letter from Jessica in 2.4; assists in the elopement in 2.6 and pronounces Jessica "a gentle and no Jew"; gets engaged to Nerissa at the casket-scene in 3.2; calls Shylock a dog and worse in 4.1; gives away his wedding ring to the doctor's clerk in 4.2; is exposed in the ring trick in 5.1; closes the play with the most coarse-comic couplet in any of Shakespeare's comedies.
+• Key Actions: Delivers the "Let me play the fool" self-defence in A1S1; helps with the elopement in A2S6 and calls Jessica "a gentle and no Jew"; gets engaged to Nerissa at the casket-scene in A3S2; abuses Shylock as a "second Daniel" and "infidel" in A4S1; gives away his wedding ring to the clerk in A4S2; is exposed in the ring trick in A5S1; and speaks the play's coarse closing couplet.

 "Let me play the fool: